-The Authority is a political subdivision and a public corporation of the State of Colorado, separate from the Members of the Establishing Contract.
-The rights, powers, privileges, authorities, functions, and duties of the Authority are established by the laws of the State of Colorado, particularly Section 29-1-204.2, C.R.S., which provides that the Authority has the power: to enter into contracts; to sue and be sued; to hire employees and agents; to incur debts, liabilities, or obligations; to issue revenue obligations or refund outstanding indebtedness; to acquire, hold, lease, or dispose of real and personal property utilized only for the purposes of water treatment, distribution, and wastewater disposal; to develop water resources, systems, or facilities or drainage facilities for the benefit of the inhabitants of the Members or others; to condemn non-public utility property for use as rights-of-way; and to fix, maintain, and revise fees, rates, and charges for functions, services, or facilities provided by the Authority.
-The Authority does not have the power to tax.
+ACWWA is a political subdivision and a public corporation of the State of Colorado, separate from the Members of the Establishing Contract.
+The rights, powers, privileges, authorities, functions, and duties of ACWWA are established by the laws of the State of Colorado, particularly Section 29-1-204.2, C.R.S., which provides that ACWWA has the power: to enter into contracts; to sue and be sued; to hire employees and agents; to incur debts, liabilities, or obligations; to issue revenue obligations or refund outstanding indebtedness; to acquire, hold, lease, or dispose of real and personal property utilized only for the purposes of water treatment, distribution, and wastewater disposal; to develop water resources, systems, or facilities or drainage facilities for the benefit of the inhabitants of the Members or others; to condemn nonpublic utility property for use as rights-of-way; and to fix, maintain, and revise fees, rates, and charges for functions, services, or facilities provided by ACWWA.
+ACWWA does not have the power to tax.